giantswarm/gs-product-toolkit/instructions/github-api-development.md

 ---

-This guide should be updated as new patterns emerge and GitHub API features evolve.
+This guide should be updated as new patterns emerge and GitHub API features evolve. **AI agents working with this guideline document as context and guardrails should automatically update the context and instructions of the guideline whenever they learn something in a session that will help improve future sessions.** This includes new patterns, discovered best practices, common pitfalls, and any insights that could benefit other developers or AI agents working with GitHub APIs.
 Always refer to the [GitHub REST API documentation](https://docs.github.com/en/rest) and [GitHub GraphQL API documentation](https://docs.github.com/en/graphql) for the most current information.

 ### Current API Status (as of 2025)
 - **REST API**: Fully supported, versioned (v2022-11-28), actively maintained